fnuecke/eris/README.md

   This function is equivalent to `pluto_persist`.

-* <span style="float:right">`[-0, +1, e]`</span>
+* <code style="float:right">[-0, +1, e]</code>
   `void eris_undump(lua_State* L, lua_Reader reader, void* ud);`
   This provides an interface to Eris' unpersist functionality for reading in an arbitrary way, using a reader.
-Whenever Eris needs to read data it will call the provided reader function with the specified `ud`.
-Note: like Pluto, Eris uses Lua's own ZIO to handle buffered reading.
 When called, the stack in `L` must look like this:
   1. `perms[table]`

   That is, `perms` must be a table at stack position 1.
 This table is used as the permanent objcet table.
 This must hold the inverse mapping present in the permanent object table used when persisting. `reader` is the reader function used to read all data, `ud` is passed to the reader function whenever it is called.
 The result of the operation will be pushed onto the stack.

   This function is equivalent to `pluto_unpersist`.
+The function will only check the stack's top.
+Like Pluto, Eris uses Lua's own ZIO to handle buffered reading.
 Note that unlike with Pluto, the value can in fact be `nil`.
-The function will only check the stack's top.

 In addition to these, Eris also offers two more convenient functions, if you simply wish to persist an object to a string.
 These behave like the functions exposed to Lua.

-* <span style="float:right">`[-0, +1, e]`</span>
+* <code style="float:right">[-0, +1, e]</code>
   `void eris_persist(lua_State* L, int perms, int value);`
   It expects the permanent object table at the specified index `perms` and the value to persist at the specified index `value`.
-It will push the resulting string onto the stack on success.
+It will push the resulting binary string onto the stack on success.

-* <span style="float:right">`[-0, +1, e]`</span>
+* <code style="float:right">[-0, +1, e]</code>
   `void eris_unpersist(lua_State* L, int perms, int value);`
-  It expects the permanent object table at the specified index `perms` and the string containing persisted data at the specified index `value`.
+  It expects the permanent object table at the specified index `perms` and the binary string containing persisted data at the specified index `value`.
 It will push the resulting value onto the stack on success.

 The subtle name change from Pluto was done because Lua's own dump/undump works with a writer/reader, so it felt more consistent this way.